What does 4K mean?

 When 4K TVs were first introduced, there was not much 4K content to watch.
 This caused some consumers to hesitate purchasing the TVs.
 Now there's so much 4K content available that it's no longer an issue.

-Recently, people enjoy filming videos using 4K cameras or smartphones with 4K cameras built-in and share that content with other users through video sharing platforms such as YouTube and Vimeo.
+Recently, a lot of people enjoy filming videos using 4K cameras or smartphones with 4K cameras built in and share that content with other users through video sharing platforms such as YouTube and Vimeo.
 So, feel free to explore whatever catches your interest.